csharpfritz/Fritz.LiveStream/README.md

 * [Twitch](https://twitch.tv/csharpfritz)
 * [Mixer](https://mixer.com/csharpfritz)

+You can find his current schedule on both services, and if you follow or subscribe to the channel you will be notified when the stream begins.

 ## Watch recordings

 Archive of all shows from the stream can be found on [Jeff's YouTube Fritz and Friends](https://www.youtube.com/playlist?list=PLVMqA0_8O85zHkvIMHgG74eskQTO5nfWy)  playlist.